Smart Ways To Make Time For Meditation During a Crazy Busy Day

 3. Taking a break

-During a crazy day, the idea of a 5 minute break might sound even crazier, but let me explain.
-You don’t have to leave the office to enjoy the perfect silence of your mind.
+During a crazy day, the idea of a 5 minute break might sound even crazier.
+We might be aware that there is a tricky hidden need in the need to be always busy.
+But you don’t have to leave the office to enjoy the perfect silence of your mind.
 It is enough to close your eyes for no more than 5 minutes, and listen to the sound of your colleagues.
 This is a meditation.

 Immerse yourself in the ambient noise.
 Notice everything you can hear without trying to understand the meaning of the words and sounds.
 Don’t focus your attention on something in particular, let everything fall over you until you lose any sense and feel completely detached.